Simon2122/fiveshield/README.md

 ## 🌐 Key Features

+* **20+ Tbps Global DDoS Mitigation Capacity**
+  Backed by one of the largest defense networks in the world, FiveShield can absorb over **20 terabits per second** of attack traffic, ensuring unparalleled resilience against even the most sophisticated attacks.

 * **Layer 3, 4 & 7 DDoS Mitigation**
   Comprehensive defense against UDP/TCP/ICMP floods, SYN attacks, DNS amplification, and layer‑7 request bursts—all tuned for gaming environments.